jrswgtr/php-nefit-easy-client/README.md

 # Nefit Easy™ PHP client
-A PHP client package written for ```robertklep/nefit-easy-http-server```, which is meant to be running at the same machine.
+A PHP client package written for ```robertklep/nefit-easy-http-server```, which is meant to be running at the same machine, or at least in the same network.

-Before using this package, please proceed to follow the [instructions to install robertklep/nefit-easy-http-server](https://github.com/robertklep/nefit-easy-http-server).
+If you not already did, please proceed to follow the [instructions to install robertklep/nefit-easy-http-server](https://github.com/robertklep/nefit-easy-http-server).

 ## Dependencies
 This package needs a minimum version of PHP 7.2, php-curl and php-json.
-There are no 3rd party dependencies.
+Except for off course a,  ```robertklep/nefit-easy-http-server``` installation, there are no 3rd party dependencies.

 ## Installation
 To add this package to you project, execute: